hutt/spectre/README.md

 # First time using a Ghost theme?

 Ghost uses a simple templating language called [Handlebars](http://handlebarsjs.com/) for its themes.

-We've documented our default theme pretty heavily so that it should be fairly easy to work out what's going on just by reading the code and the comments.
-Once you feel comfortable with how everything works, we also have full [theme API documentation](https://themes.ghost.org) which explains every possible Handlebars helper and template.

 **The main files are:**